 His most active period as a space captain was from 1976-1982.
 During this time, Mark claims to have been a naval officer who flew various craft, including the SR-71 and alien ships, as well as operating naval vessels.
 It should be noted that Mark is not listed as an SR-71 pilot.

 In March 1978, Mark supposedly was assigned to the top secret Aurora project and went deeper into black ops secrets.
+Several years ago, Jo Ann Richards promised to post Mark’s assignment papers on her Dragonhill site.
+We are still waiting.
 He also headed Project Moondust, which is cast as an Air Force operation to recover crashed alien craft — a naval officer heading an Air Force operation would be remarkable in itself.
+He helped an alien insect species establish a base on earth.

 In addition to conventional aircraft, Mark claims to have flown Minerva, a biological UFO.
 Mark was the only pilot who had the telepathic ability to do this – nine others died trying.
 Minerva is over 40,000 years old and the only one of it’s kind in our solar system.
 Minerva did not like a crew, so normally he just had one other person, although it could expand and had taken zoo animals on research missions.
 She was very protective and often would not let him leave the ship if it was dangerous.
 She treats humans like they are children or pets.
 The furthest Mark travelled was near Alpha Centauri.
 (Cassidy, 7th Interview.)